LLNL/certipy/README.md

 }
 ```

-The `parent_ca` field will be empty if the certificate is itself a CA.
-Likewise, `signees` will be empty for non-CA certificates.
+The `signees` will be empty for non-CA certificates.
 The `signees` field
 is stored as a python `Counter`.
 These relationships are used to build trust
 bundles.